kabilar/BCDC-documentation/index.md

 #### Project and Data Collection Metadata

 - General grant and dataset level metadata, E.g. Text descriptions of datasets, Protocols, Licensing, Contributors, Institutions, Funding
-- This is recorded when registering new projects, so that BCDC can plan for what data we will have coming in
+- This is recorded when registering new projects/data collections, so that BCDC can plan for what data we will have coming in
-- Project and Data Collection metadata is displayed on the Project landing pages in the BCDC Data Catalog [SCREENSHOT pointing to relevant fields on Data Catalog page]
+- Project and Data Collection metadata is displayed on the Project landing pages in the BCDC Data Catalog [SCREENSHOT to Data Catalog page]

-#### Specimen Metadata
+#### Specimen and File Metadata

 - This is individual sample and file level metadata, E.g. Species, Genotype, Age, Specimen Type, File Type
 - These metadata are displayed on Specimen pages in the BCDC Catalog, and are also used for searching/filtering the data
-- Manifest of files for each specimen at archives, with file metadata including type, PID at archive , URI
+- Specimen metadata is used to maintain a census of all data collected by BICCN, for alignment with the archives and reporting research output to NIH
-- also main audit of all data collected by BICCN, for reconciliation with archives and reporting outputs to NIH
+- A manifest of file metadata indexed by specimen is created by the archives and shared with BCDC, with file metadata including file type, unique ID, URI

-#### BCDC Metadata Submission Steps
+#### Overview of BICCN Data Submission Steps

 ![BCDC Submission Steps](https://github.com/BICCN/BCDC-documentation/blob/master/BCDC_Process_Steps.png)